Help

 As an instructor, you can project the data of the participants who complete the test with a projector in the room.

 If the results are not displayed, the pencil icon in front of the participants' name indicates that they are still completing the test.
-The closed book shows that the test is completed.
+The closed book shows that the test is complete.

 In this case, the people sitting in the room do not see what percentage of the results websitere achieved and the number of successful / unsuccessful candidates does not appear (you see a question mark instead).